vincenzoarico/Notion-Recursive-Backup/README.md

 3. Check the three box in `Content Capabilities`: `Read content`, `Update content` and `Insert content`.
 Then, save.
 4. Copy the "Internal Integration Secret".
 5. Open **Settings/Connections** in your Notion workspace.
-6. Click `...` in your new integration > **Manage page access** > Select the top-level page of your Notion workspace you want to backup.
+6. Click `...` in your new integration > **Manage page access** > Select the top-level page of your Notion workspace you want to back up.
 7. Click `...` (top-right) in your selected page > **Copy link** > Copy the **Page ID** (UUID format) from the URL:
    - URL format: `https://www.notion.so/Page-Title-51c3d7eed8c04132a9c106432528b92d?source=copy_link`
    - ID: `51c3d7ee-d8c0-4132-a9c1-06432528b92d`